krishnan-mani/the-cf-workshop/doc/kata-3/HOW-TO.md

+Story 3: Add an Auto Scaling Group and load balancer

 - Remember to commit changes to the template to version control on the `develop` branch, and push changes to the `remote` to provision the `webapp-develop` stack

 ```